Stateless SSO

 Requirements

-To set up Stateless SSO, you have to set sso-user and sso-hash attributes in the <hyvor-talk-comments> element.
+To set up Stateless SSO, you have to set the sso-user and sso-hash attributes in the embed.
+Here is an example with a comment embed:

 <hyvor-talk-comments